10 best work vans in Australia (2026 update)

 Medium vans

-For medium vans, we’ve gone with options that usually offer interior cargo space between 5m³ and 10m³ and can carry payloads around 1,000 kg to 1,500 kg.
+For medium vans, weโ€™ve gone with options that usually offer interior cargo space between 5mยณ and 10mยณ and can carry payloads around 1,000 kg to 1,500 kg.
+These are some of the best vans for courier work and much better for small runarounds, trips to Costco or for carrying lighter deliveries.

 5. LDV G10+